 Be sure to download The Krazy Coupon Lady app for the latest Walmart deals and holiday savings.

-1. Walmart Layaway is pretty much gone from Walmart.com.
+1. Walmart Layaway is gone from Walmart.com.

 A person using a laptop displaying the Walmart Layaway page on their website which reads, "Our layaway program has ended.
 Check back next year for program updates" and an advertisement for Affirm below the message.